 "We don't tell people what subject to major in, but we do want applicants to pursue a broad education in the humanities as well as the sciences," Dr. Hall says.
-"And psychology and sociology are helpful, not only because they are now included on the MCAT, but they also inform you how to work with people whose background may be different from your own."
+"And psychology and sociology are helpful, not only because they are now included on the MCAT, but they also inform you how to work with people whose backgrounds may be different from your own."

-There are many books out there to help you prepare for the MCAT and strengthen your application.
-But Dr. Hall suggests getting the inside scoop on medical schools by going to the real authority, the Association of American Medical Colleges.
+There are many books out there to help you prepare for the MCAT and strengthen your application, but Dr. Hall suggests getting the inside scoop on medical schools by going to the real authority, the Association of American Medical Colleges.

-In particular, he notes that the AAMC has created Navigate Your Journey, a website devoted to help students from pre-med through residency.
+In particular, he notes that the AAMC has created Navigate Your Journey, a website devoted to helping students from pre-med through residency.
 He also favors the AAMC's online resource Medical School Admissions Requirements, a searchable database including admissions requirements, matriculant profiles and financial aid information.

 Even as medical schools place greater emphasis on clinical experiences, they are becoming more difficult to obtain.
 "Our medical center has cut down on shadowing opportunities for those who are not part of a formal program here due to HIPAA and security issues," Dr. Hall says.
 "That means students have to be a bit more creative about what they're going to do to get that experience."

 Working as a medical scribe and, of course, performing medical research are two great ways to get this experience.
-Dr. Hall, who also suggests working as an emergency medical technician (EMT) or certified nursing assistant or certified medical assistant, notes that the quality of the experience is more important than the number of hours.
+Dr. Hall, who also suggests working as an emergency medical technician (EMT), or certified nursing assistant or certified medical assistant, notes that the quality of the experience is more important than the number of hours.

 He sounds a cautionary note about going abroad to seek clinical experiences.
-"Within the medical admissions community, there is increasing concern about applicants performing unsupervised invasive procedures overseas like giving vaccinations, suturing injuries or delivering babies," he says.
+"Within the medical admissions community, there is increasing concern about applicants performing unsupervised invasive procedures overseas, like giving vaccinations, suturing injuries or delivering babies," he says.

 When it comes to the actual application, take some time to develop your personal statement, which, Dr. Hall says, "acts as a composite of who you are and the road you traveled to get from point A to point B."